SAINIAbhishek/Angular-Template-Driven-Form/README.md

 https://angular.io/api/forms/Validators

-##F`or the template-driven approach, we need the directives.
+##For the template-driven approach, we need the directives.
 We can find out their names, by searching for "validator" in the official docs: https://angular.io/api?type=directive

 ##We can inspect the properties of the associated FormControl (like validity state), we can also export the directive into a local template variable using ngModel as the key (ex: #myVar="ngModel").